 Annual Oyster Roast Fundraiser Event

 We obtain our fresh oysters from multiple local oyster houses.
 By getting these oysters from varying sources, we ensure that you can sample a wide range of oyster flavors based upon the area the oysters were harvested from.
 You’ll be amazed at how differently oysters from the Mobjack Bay, York River, Poquoson, or James River can taste even though they are only a few miles apart.
-In addition to roasted oysters we also provide raw oyster tastings and other seafood options for our pescetarian friends such as clam chowder and seafood fritters.
+In addition to roasted oysters we also provide raw oyster tastings and other seafood options for our pescetarian friends such as clam chowder.
 For you non-seafood eaters, we will offer hot dogs and plentiful side dishes and desserts.
 Of course, you muse share the sides and desserts with all of our other guests.

 You can get your discounted tickets in advance (through our gift shop or our local partners) or full-price tickets at the gate on the day of the event.